pytgcalls/ntgcalls/README.md

 * <b><a href="https://github.com/kuogi">@kuogi</a> (Senior UI/UX designer, Documenter):</b>
     * As a Senior UI/UX Designer, Kuogi has significantly improved the user interface of our documentation, making it more visually appealing and user-friendly.
-    * Has also played a key role in writing and structuring our documentation, ensuring that it is clear, informative, and accessible to all users.
+    * It Has also played a key role in writing and structuring our documentation, ensuring that it is clear, informative, and accessible to all users.
 * <b><a href="https://github.com/vrumger">@vrumger</a> (Mid-level NodeJS Developer):</b>
     * Avrumy has made important fixes and enhancements to the WebRTC component of the library,